-Police question six in Israel-Germany submarine deal
+Suspects remanded in Israel-Germany submarine deal probe

-JERUSALEM Israeli police said they had questioned six people on Monday on suspicion of corruption in a $2 billion naval defense deal with Germany.
+JERUSALEM (Reuters) - Three suspects were remanded in custody and a fourth ordered held under house arrest on Monday after Israeli police questioned six people on suspicion of corruption in a $2 billion deal to buy submarines and patrol craft from Germany.

 The 2016 deal has been under public scrutiny since it emerged that Prime Minister Benjamin Netanyahu's personal lawyer also represented the local agent of the German conglomerate ThyssenKrupp Marine Systems set to build the vessels.

-The six people, who were questioned under caution on suspicion of bribery, fraud and tax offences, include public officials and private citizens, police spokeswoman Luba Simri said.
+The six, who were questioned under caution on suspicion of bribery, fraud and tax offences, include public officials and private citizens, police spokeswoman Luba Samri said.
 No further details were immediately available.

-German authorities are also looking into the submarine deal.
+German authorities also are looking into the deal.

 In June, German magazine Der Spiegel reported Germany's national security council had approved the sale of the three nuclear-capable submarines to Israel and that authorities inserted a clause into the contract giving it the right to void it if corruption allegations were proven.